terodox/terodox.tech/content/posts/2020-11-21--building-a-slide-show-part2-Keyboard-controls/index.md

 }
 ```

-This establishes out basic scrolling setup.
+This establishes our basic scrolling setup.
 Now we need to allow some basic user controls for scrolling.
 We'll be utilizing [`scrollTo()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/scrollTo), but unfortunately there's no IE11 support for it 😢.

 ## element.scrollTo()

-We need to establish a an event listener to listen to keyboard events in javascript.
+We need to create an event listener to listen to keyboard events in javascript.

 ```javascript
 document.addEventListener('keydown', (event) => {